prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 8. Given two integers m & n, calculate and return their multiplication using recursion.
 You can only use subtraction and addition for your calculation.
 No other operators are allowed.
 ### 9. To find no. of zeroes present in the no. using recursion
 ### 10. To calculate the geometric series
+### 11. To check if the string given is pallindrome or not